bytebase/api-example/audit-log/README.md

 This app demonstrates the use of the following Bytebase API endpoints:

+- `/v1/auditLogs:search` - To fetch audit logs for the whole workspace
 - `/v1/projects` - To fetch all projects
-- `/v1/audit-logs` - To fetch audit logs
+- `/v1/PROJECT_ID/auditLogs:search` - To fetch audit logs for a specific project

 For more details on the Bytebase API, refer to the [official documentation](https://github.com/bytebase/bytebase/blob/main/proto/gen/grpc-doc/v1/README.md).

-## Project Structure

-- `src/app/page.tsx`: Main page component
-- `src/components/filter-audit-log-form.tsx`: Component for filtering and displaying audit logs
-- `src/app/api/utils.ts`: Utility functions for API calls and token generation

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the [MIT License](LICENSE).